-The Self-Designed Concentration is a non-licensure degree option that allows you define your own area of study under the guidance of faculty mentors.
+The Self-Designed Studies degree option allows you to define your own area of study under the guidance of faculty mentors.
 This degree option is of special interest to educators, parents, or community/cultural workers who seek knowledge in the field of educational pedagogy who are not seeking teacher licensure.
-This option is available to graduate and undergraduate students.

 Your work may include studies in antiracist education, alternative schooling, integrative arts, mediation, bilingual education, spirituality, and environmental sustainability, to name a few.
 This degree option is for the education student who desires to put the ideals of democracy, human development, peace, and global responsibility into practice.
 The individual focus allows you to match your passion in education with your degree in education.